leepl37/leepl37.github.io/src/rust_book/10_generic_types_traits_and_lifetimes.md

 # GENERIC TYPE, TRAITS, AND LIFETIMES, Ch, 10

-Generics are abstract stand-ins for concrete types or other properties.

-we will expore..

-* how to define your own types, functions, and methods with generics.
+Generics are abstract stand-:ine your own types, functions, and methods with generics.

 * how to use generic type in struct and enum definitions.